vjik/yii-validator-symfony-rule/README.md

 ## License

-The Yii Validator Symfony Rule Adapter is free software.
+The Yii Validator Symfony Rule is free software.
 It is released under the terms of the BSD License.
 Please see [`LICENSE`](./LICENSE.md) for more information.